benmvp/slides/2023/connecttech/divops.md

 - ✋🏾 These should be easier to identify since they're newer
   - **Create React App**, **Next.js**, **Gatsby**, **Astro**, **Remix**
   - **Nuxt**, **Vite**, **SWC**, **Vercel**, **Netlify**
+- BTW - all the icons in the slides are linked so you can learn more about them

 /////
 <!-- .slide: data-background="url(../../img/divops/gandini-juggling-guardian.jpg) no-repeat center" data-background-size="cover" -->